walevez/littlepy/README.md

-# Tittle App Write in Pyhon
+# Little App Write in Pyhon